jahnavi1111/pneuma_replicate/pneuma/README.md

 ## Registration Module

 This module is used to load data from various sources and context into DuckDB.
-Transformations, such as sorting rows, filtering out repeated values, etc. will also be done.

 ### Setup